What is an SR-22?

 An SR-22 isn’t actually auto insurance.
 SR-22 is a form your insurance company sends to the state’s DMV showing that you carry the minimum required Liability coverage.

 Typically, an SR-22 is filed with the state for 3 years.

 What happens if I don’t file for an SR-22?

 If you’re required to have an SR-22 and choose not to file one with your insurance company, you could lose your license and vehicle registration.
 You may also be required to carry an SR-22 longer than the original term.

-Root customers can get an SR-22 through the app by tapping Policy & Payments > Auto Policy > Document Requests > SR-22.
-We will send the paperwork to the state for you.
-It could take a couple weeks for the state to receive the paperwork.
-Your SR-22 begins on your policy start date, or the day an SR-22 driver is added to your policy.
+Root customers can easily get an SR-22 through the app.
+Though it may take a couple weeks for the state to receive the paperwork, your SR-22 begins on your policy start date, or the day an SR-22 driver is added to your policy.